prodgang/bookofprimes/_build/html/_sources/words/prod/ops.md

 ````

 Those properties make grafting look a lot like LCM.
 I initially thought they were the same.
 But my trusty method of making wildly optimistic conjectures then getting python to check on the first 50 numbers showed me a very crucial difference: LCM takes the additive max of the exponents, while graft takes the graft of the exponents (because its recursive).
-This has dramatic consequences: $LCM(4, 8) = 8$, but $4 \sqcup 8 = 64 = 2^6$.
-In this case, the exponents were multiplied but that's just because the expontents $2$ and $3$ don't share factors (try out an example where they do like $4 \sqcup 16$).
+This has dramatic consequences: $lcm(4, 8) = 8$, but $4 \sqcup 8 = 64 = 2^6$.
+In this case, the exponents were multiplied but that's just because the exponents $2$ and $3$ don't share factors (try out an example where they do like $4 \sqcup 16$).

 We'll see in the [next section](sections:lattice) that graft shares a lot of *algebraic* properties with LCM, but hopefully you can nevertheless appreciate that they are very different functions indeed.
-I do not recommend trying to understand graft additively.
+I do not recommend trying to interpret graft additively.

-### ... and Prune
+### ... and prune

 We've seen with graft that a very simple definition can produce quite a cool operation.
 So why not do it again?
 There's a very natural dual operation to graft, which I will denote $x \sqcap y$, that can be defined as follows: